FelipeLCavalcante/Pure_and_Applied_Geophysics_IMADS/README.md

 ## Instructions for Use

-The proper functioning of the programs depends on the installation of the required libraries and packages.
+The proper functioning of the programs depends on installing the required libraries and packages.
 This can be easily resolved in Linux-based systems through 4 steps:
   1. Download the file `PyDyke_env.yml`.
   2. Create a virtual environment with Conda, replacing "novo_env" with the desired environment name, using the command: ```conda env create --name novo_env -f PyDyke.yml```
-   3. Activate the virtual environment, replacing "nome_do_ambiente" with the name of the created environment, with the command: ```bash conda activate nome_do_ambiente```
+   3. Activate the virtual environment, replacing "nome_do_ambiente" with the name of the created environment, with the command: ```conda activate nome_do_ambiente```

-Com o ambiente virtual configurado, os códigos Python podem ser executados com comandos do tipo ```python 1_exemplo.py```, ou utilizando botões da sua IDE favorita.
-A ordem para a execução dos códigos segue a numeração arábica crescente do prefixo dos arquivos ".py".
-Baixe os arquivos em duas pastas separadas, uma para o problema direto e outra para o problema inverso.
-Dentro de cada uma dessas pastas crie as pasta "Input" e "Output" antes de executar os scripts pela primeira vez.
+Once the virtual environment is configured, the Python codes can be executed with commands like ```python 1_exemplo.py```, or by using your favorite IDE's buttons.
+The execution order of the codes follows the ascending Arabic numeral order of the ".py" file prefixes.
+Download the files into two separate folders, one for the forward problem and another for the inverse problem.
+Create the "Input" and "Output" folders within each folder before running the scripts for the first time.